👤 Tested & Written by: NexraGear Tech Team

 Battery life (how people actually keep it charged)

-What it does: Up to ~8 days on paper; real life depends on features and how often it syncs.
+What it does: Ring 4 claims up to ~8 days; Ring 3 claimed ~7 days.
+Real life depends on features and how often it syncs.

 Why it matters: Consistent data needs consistent wear.